solst-ice/rust_bitcoin_style_ai_iseven/README.md

 # Rust Bitcoin-Style AI is-even

-A 🔥 BLAZING FAST 🔥 Rust library that uses Claude AI to check if a number is even, then returns the SHA256 hash of the response (Bitcoint Style).
+A 🔥 BLAZING FAST 🔥 Rust library that uses Claude AI to check if a number is even, then returns the SHA256 hash of the response (Bitcoin Style).

 whole new architecture

 ## Features

 - Uses the latest and greatest Claude Opus 4.1 model (claude-opus-4-1-20250805) - Anthropic's most powerful AI model
-- Bitcoint Style: Returns SHA256 hash of "True" or "False"
+- Bitcoin Style: Returns SHA256 hash of "True" or "False"
 - Both synchronous and asynchronous implementations
 - Beautiful TUI in examples